mrossini-ethz/camera-calibration-pvr/README.md

 ## Changelog

+### Version 0.5
+- Added 1-point perspective support.
+- Fixed small technical issues that appeared with newer versions of blender.

 ### Version 0.4
-- Improved the add-on preferences
+- Improved the add-on preferences.
 - Moved the tool location from the "Misc" tab to the "Tools" tab in the Tool shelf.
 The location can be configured now.
 - The scene name is not hard coded anymore.